7 Types of Organizational Structures +Examples

 Of course, organizational design can be reconstructed if needed.
 The business landscape is constantly evolving, and keeping to a structure that has worked for years might simply become inefficient.

-To adapt to market changes, you might need to resort to organizational transformation which affects not only your strategy but also the structure.
+To adapt to market changes, you might need to resort to organizational transformation, which affects not only your strategy but also your structure.
 Whether you want to build an organizational structure from scratch or want to revisit the existing one, you’ll need to get down to the basics.

 How to Design Your Organization’s Structure